Mini Sweet Potato Pies

 4. Add the glazed red onion on top of all the pies, and press down into the filling.
 Top with finely chopped hazelnuts.

-5. Squeeze orange juice over each pie, about 0,5 tsp per mini pie, press with a spoon on the top so that the red onion and nuts mix into the filling.
+5. Squeeze orange juice over each pie, about 0,5 tsp per mini pie, and press with a spoon on the top so that the red onion and nuts mix into the filling.

 7. The pie crust should be firm and crunchy, and the sweet potato should still be soft and smooth inside and not dehydrated.